Ah, parts of speech. We talk about them all the time.

 • Etc.

-Prepositions kick off prepositional phrases, which are the complete phrase used to describe the relationship of a given noun to something else in the sentence.
+Prepositions kick off prepositional phrases, which are the complete phrases used to describe the relationship of a given noun to something else in the sentence.
 In our example, from is the preposition, and the prepositional phrase is from his laptop.

 Conjunction